 In the middle of the square is located the Egyptian obelisk of Ramesses II brought from Heliopolis in 10BC and put in the plaza in the 16th century.

 The highlight of this square, is the twin churches next to each other, the Santa Maria di Montesanto (left) and Santa Maria dei Miracoli (right).
-Next to the Porta del Popolo, there is the Basilica de Santa Maria del Popolo, it is believed that this church was built in the exact site where Nero was buried.
+Next to the Porta del Popolo, there is the Basilica de Santa Maria del Popolo, it is believed that this church was built at the exact site where Nero was buried.

 🌟 Top Tip: If you want to take a chance to have another beautiful panoramic view of Rome, climb the Terrazza del Pincio.
 You just have to follow a zig-zag street next to the Piazza, follow it until the very end.

 Back to the metro station to Spagna station, you will be a short walk away from what is, in my opinion, the most beautiful square in Rome, the Piazza di Spagna, famous for its flowered stairs in the Summer.
-This is the perfect place to enjoy your lunch looking at this beautiful view.
+This is the perfect place to enjoy your lunch by looking at this beautiful view.

 The steps are called Spanish Steps and link Piazza di Spagna at the bottom with the Piazza Trinita dei Monti at the top, there you will find the Trinita dei Monti Church.